 A professional year grade point average will be used as the primary measure of academic performance.
 It is calculated from all courses for a particular professional year.
-Grades earned for courses prior to matriculation in the professional program and grades earned for courses taken outside the CSU-COP while enrolled in the professional program are not included in the calculation of this grade point average.
+Grades earned for courses prior to matriculation in the professional program and grades earned for courses taken outside the College while enrolled in the professional program are not included in the calculation of this grade point average.

-Academic Standards for Advanced Pharmacy Practice Experiences
+Academic Standards for the APPEs

 If a student fails to earn a grade of C or better on an advanced pharmacy practice experience, he/she must repeat the same type of experience.
-After consideration of the circumstances, the Academic Standing Committee may grant the retake with additional requirements which can include:
+After consideration of the circumstances, the Academic Standing Committee may grant the re- take with additional requirements which can include: